bonsaibauer/CSM.TmpeSync/docs/IntegrationOverview.md

 logs a warning otherwise.
-Every synchronisation command (speed limits, lane arrows, vehicle restrictions, lane connector etc.) is received by the adapter, stored internally and – if TM:PE is present – passed through to the respective managers.【F:src/Tmpe/TmpeAdapter.cs†L9-L468】 The snapshot export uses the same adapter state so the behaviour is identical between single- and multiplayer sessions.【F:docs/TmpeFeatureSyncChecklist.md†L9-L186】 No separate "TM:PE API" is required; reflection is used to access the existing assembly.
+Every synchronisation command (speed limits, lane arrows, vehicle restrictions, lane connector etc.) is received by the adapter, stored internally and – if TM:PE is present – passed through to the respective managers.【F:src/Tmpe/TmpeAdapter.cs†L9-L368】 The adapter now mirrors the full `ExtVehicleType` enumeration (trains, ships, aircraft, pedestrians and more) and keeps near-/far-side turn-on-red toggles separate so TM:PE junction restriction behaviour is preserved exactly.【F:src/Net/Contracts/States/TmpeStates.cs†L16-L95】【F:src/Tmpe/TmpeAdapter.cs†L1370-L1677】 The snapshot export uses the same adapter state so the behaviour is identical between single- and multiplayer sessions.【F:docs/TmpeFeatureSyncChecklist.md†L9-L190】 No separate "TM:PE API" is required; reflection is used to access the existing assembly.

 Unlike the historical `CSM-API-Implementation` branch inside TM:PE (which tried